maartenc/ivyidea/README.md

 # ivyidea
 <!-- Plugin description -->
-Resolves module dependencies through Ivy
+Resolves module dependencies through Ivy.

 Features:
 - Apache Ivy integration (up to v2.5.2); no need for external ant build scripts to be called